Kole Calhoun Preview, Player Props: Guardians vs. Twins

 Kole Calhoun At The Plate

-- Calhoun is batting .288 with four doubles, two home runs and five walks.
+- Calhoun is batting .275 with four doubles, two home runs and six walks.

-- In 17 games played this season, he has hit a homer in two of them.
+- In 18 games played this year, he has hit a homer in two of them.

-- Calhoun has had an RBI in seven games this season (41.2%), including three multi-RBI outings (17.6%).
-He has also driven home three or more of his team's runs in one contest.
+- Calhoun has an RBI in seven of 18 games this year, with multiple RBI in three of them.
+He has also driven in three or more of his team's runs in one contest.

+- In 10 of 18 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.